Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 You can choose to stay in Poblado, mentioned above, where you’ll find everything you need without having to leave the neighbourhood.

 If you prefer to spend your time in a more typically Colombian place, I would recommend Laureles.
-It’s safe, close to the center, and a lot of the things to do in Medellin.
-It’s also an excellent choice for dancing the Bachata and the Salsa!
+It’s safe, close to the centre, and has a lot of things to do in Medellin.

 Medellin Itinerary - Where to stay in Medellin